Quality Payment Program (QPP)

 The Medicare Access and CHIP Reauthorization Act (MACRA) is a bipartisan legislation that was passed into law in April 2015 which changed the way physicians are reimbursed for Medicare Part B beginning January 1, 2017.
 MACRA repealed the flawed Sustainable Growth Rate (SGR) formula and replaced it with the Quality Payment Program (QPP), under which clinicians have the opportunity to earn bonuses or face penalties in the form of positive, neutral or negative payment adjustments based on their performance in the QPP.

-Read AANEM’s summary of the 2022 QPP rule
+Read AANEM’s summary of the most recent QPP rule.

 The Merit-based Incentive Payment System

 The MIPS program combined parts of the Physician Quality Reporting System (PQRS), the Value-based Payment Modifier (VM), and the Medicare Electronic Health Record (EHR) incentive program into a single platform through which eligible clinicians are measured in 4 different areas:

 - Promoting Interoperability

 Each of these different areas account for a specific percentage of the total score of 100%.
 Your performance in 2023 in these four categories will generate a score that will determine payment adjustments in 2025.
 To avoid a penalty in 2025, you must score 75 points across all four categories.

 The second pathway through which clinicians can participate in the QPP is through an Advanced Alternative Payment Model (APM).
 An APM is a payment approach that provides incentive payments to clinicians for providing high-quality, cost-effective care.
 APMs can apply to a specific disease, care episode or patient population.

 Are You Required to Participate?

 - Physicians (including doctors of medicine, osteopathy, dental surgery, dental medicine, podiatric medicine, and optometry)